kopia/kopia/site/content/docs/Advanced/Actions/_index.md

 If you have ideas for extending this mechanism, definitely [file an Issue on Github](https://github.com/kopia/kopia/issues).

-If you develop a useful action script that you'd like to share with the communnity, we encourage you to do so by sending us a pull request to add to this web page or you can put them in your own repository and we'll be happy to link it from here.
+If you develop a useful action script that you'd like to share with the community, we encourage you to do so by sending us a pull request to add to this web page or you can put them in your own repository and we'll be happy to link it from here.

 To get started, click 'Edit This Page' link.